astronomer/astro-docs/cloud/stable/03_deploy/03_configure-deployment.md

 ### Worker Count

-By adjusting the **Worker Count** slider in the Astronomer UI, users can provision up to 20 Celery Workers on any Airflow Deployment.
+By adjusting the **Worker Count** slider, users can provision up to 20 Celery Workers on any Airflow Deployment.

 Each individual Worker will be provisioned with the AU specified in **Worker Resources**.
 If you set **Worker Resources** to 10 AU and **Worker Count** to 3, for example, your Airflow Deployment will run with 3 Celery Workers using 10 AU each for a total of 30 AU. **Worker Resources** has a maximum of 100 AU (10 CPU, 37.5 GB Memory).

 ### Worker Termination Grace Period

-On Astronomer, Celery Workers restart following every code push to your Airflow Deployment.
+On Astronomer, Celery Workers restart following every code deploy to your Airflow Deployment.
 This is to make sure that Workers are executing with the most up-to-date code.
-To minimuze disruption during task execution, however, Astronomer supports the ability to set a **Worker Termination Grace Period**.
+To minimize disruption during task execution, however, Astronomer supports the ability to set a **Worker Termination Grace Period**.

 If a deploy is triggered while a Celery Worker is executing a task and **Worker Termination Grace Period** is set, the Worker will continue to process that task up to a certain number of minutes before restarting itself.
-The default grace period is 10 minutes by default but is configurable up to 600 minutes.
+By default, the grace period is ten minutes.

 > **Tip:** The **Worker Termination Grace Period** is an advantage to the Celery Executor.
-If your Airfow Deployment runs on the Local Executor, the Scheduler will restart immediately upon every code push or configuration change and potentially interrupt task execution.
+If your Airflow Deployment runs on the Local Executor, the Scheduler will restart immediately upon every code deploy or configuration change and potentially interrupt task execution.

 ## Scale Core Resources